How to Interpret the Results of an Evap Line on a Pregnancy Test

 What Does an Evaporation Line Mean on a Pregnancy Test?

 It can be confusing when a woman sees two lines on her pregnancy test—one dark and another very faint.
-In most cases, a faint line indicates a positive pregnancy.
-However, a faint line could also be a result of urine that evaporates and dries out after the recommended reaction time period (approx. five minutes).
-An evaporation line is a very faint, colorless line that appears when urine in the test window evaporates and dries out.
-It is not an indication of hCG hormone reacting with the reagent in the home pregnancy test strip and does not indicate a positive pregnancy.
-Unlike a faint positive line, which can be a light blue or pink (depending on the brand of the test), an evaporation line is nearly colorless.
+If the line appears within five minutes of testing, then a faint line indicates a positive pregnancy.
+However, a faint line could also be an evaporation line, which, according to Dr. Peter Rizk, MD, "is caused by evaporation of the urine in the result window of a pregnancy test.
+It develops after the recommended reaction time frame (approx. five minutes) when the urine on the test area begins to dry, leaving a faint, colorless line.
+This may appear on any test regardless of brand."
+This line is not an indication of hCG hormone reacting with the reagent in the home pregnancy test strip and does not indicate a positive pregnancy.
+Unlike a faint positive line, which can be a light blue or light pink (depending on the brand of the test), an evaporation line is nearly colorless.
+Dr. Rizk says that "manufacturers recommend that you should not read tests after a designated time period, as most test brands have the possibility of developing evaporation lines."

 What Causes an Evaporation Line?